keidrun/dept/README.md

 ## Use cases

-### Install your fixed template to your project
+### Install your fixed template to your existing project

-You can add your fixed template with `dept add` then install the template to your project with `dept install`.
+You can add your fixed template with `dept add` then install the template to your existing project with `dept install`.
 And you can set a default template with `dept default`.

 ```bash